Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parPublicIpSuffix | No       | Optional Suffix for Public IPs.
 Include a preceding dash if required.
-Example: -suffix parAzBastionEnabled | No       | Switch to enable/disable Azure Bastion deployment. parAzBastionName | No       | Name Associated with Bastion Service. parAzBastionSku | No       | Azure Bastion SKU or Tier to deploy.
-Currently two options exist Basic and Standard. parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name.
+Example: -suffix parAzBastionEnabled | No       | Switch to enable/disable Azure Bastion deployment. parAzBastionName | No       | Name Associated with Bastion Service. parAzBastionSku | No       | Azure Bastion SKU. parAzBastionNsgName | No       | Name for Azure Bastion Subnet NSG. parDdosEnabled | No       | Switch to enable/disable DDoS Network Protection deployment. parDdosPlanName | No       | DDoS Plan Name.